Mahanandi

 Melt ghee in a big pan.
 Toast cumin, mustard seeds and curry leaves.
 Add and sauté the finely chopped vegetables (onions, tomato, green chilli, bell pepper, potato, carrot, ginger, garlic, peas and raisins) until they turn light brown.
 Add three cups of water and stir in half teaspoon of salt.
 Cover, increase the heat and bring that water to rolling boil.

 Stir in couscous.
 It won’t form lumps unlike suji/semolina.
 Very forgiving, you don’ even have to stir, just pour all of couscous into hot water without any worries of lump formation.
-Cook covered over low medium heat for 15 minutes until the liquid is absorbed.
+Cook covered over low medium heat for 15 minutes or until all the liquid is absorbed.
 Uncover and cook until fluffy.
-Garnish with finely chopped cilantro, drizzle limejuice and serve hot.
+Garnish with finely chopped cilantro.
+For zing, drizzle some lime juice and serve hot.

 Couscous Upma